Khasi vs Uzbek

 Khasi vs Uzbek Difficulty

 The Khasi vs Uzbek difficulty level basically depends on the number of Khasi Alphabets and Uzbek Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Khasi and Uzbek are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Khasi and Uzbek, which language is harder to learn?
-Time required to learn Khasi is Not Available while to learn Uzbek time required is 44 weeks.
+Time required to learn Khasi is 44 weeks while to learn Uzbek time required is 44 weeks.